-With the resources available to the RAF in 1940 it is understandable why these two aqueducts were chosen as targets.
+With the limited capabilities of the RAF in 1940 it is understandable that these two aqueducts were chosen as targets.
 However, as this aerial picture shows, they can hardly be considered as "straightforward".

 Unfortunately, neither the Bomber Command War Diary or any other publication mention a raid on this date.
 The photographs are also confusing (overly optimistic) as they fail to show the undamaged 'old' aqueduct which has been cropped off the bottom of each picture.
 The top of the picture is direction north west.